-If you are interested in developing a better more aesthetic and muscular physique then you should know by now that Testosterone (or the big T as some refer to it) is the one hormone that runs in your body which is responsible for muscle hypotrophy (muscle development),
+If you’re interested in developing a stronger, more aesthetic and muscular physique then you should know by now that Testosterone is the one hormone which is responsible for all of that.

-Thus, increasing your testosterone production is of vital importance if you truly desire to improve your muscle growth and promote a more impressive figure.
+Thus, increasing testosterone production is of vital importance if you truly desire to improve your muscle growth, strength, and physique in general.

 Now, I presume that there is no need for me explain to you how dangerous anabolic steroids are for your general health – they harm your heart (your body is not genetically designed to withhold such a load of intensity), develop tumors around various organs as well as lead to depression if you decide to stop consuming anabolic steroids.